winstxnhdw/nodeflair-clone/README.md

 > Finally, a clone that uses the actual data of the original site!

-A clone of [nodeflair.com/jobs](https://nodeflair.com/jobs) in React, tested on Firefox Developer Edition.
+A responsive clone of [nodeflair.com/jobs](https://nodeflair.com/jobs) in React, tested on Firefox Developer Edition.
 It uses [worker-proxy](https://github.com/winstxnhdw/worker-proxy), formerly [lambda-proxy](https://github.com/winstxnhdw/lambda-proxy), to retrieve the latest Nodeflair jobs.

 ## Setup